frovedis/frovedis/doc/manual/python/ml/ridge_regression.md

 model is to be saved.

 __Purpose__
-On success, it writes the model information (weight values, etc.) in the specified file as little-endian binary data.
+On success, it writes the model information (metadata and model) in the specified file as little-endian binary data.
 Otherwise, it throws an exception.

 Suppose 'RidgeModel' directory is the model created, It will have